cube3power/atsd/integration/nmon/README.md

 On AIX, nmon is pre-installed on AIX 5.3 and 6.1 and newer versions by default.
 On older AIX versions 4.1.5, 4.2, 4.3, 5.1, and 5.2, nmon can be installed manually.

-In Linux, nmon is [open sourced under GPL license](https://github.com/axibase/nmon).
-It can be downloaded as an [executable binary](https://github.com/axibase/nmon/releases) or can becompiled from source.
+In Linux, nmon is [released under GPL license](https://github.com/axibase/nmon).
+It can be downloaded as an [executable binary](https://github.com/axibase/nmon/releases) or can be compiled from source.
 Supported distributions include Ubuntu, Debian, RHEL, CentOS, Fedora, SLES, and OpenSUSE.

 The nmon file format is supported in Axibase Time Series Database natively.
 As a result, ATSD can be deployed as a centralized repository of nmon-sourced statistics and system commands collected from remote systems while providing access to [Visualization](http://axibase.com/products/axibase-time-series-database/visualization/ "Visualization"), [Alerting](../../rule-engine "Rule Engine"), and [Forecasting](http://axibase.com/products/axibase-time-series-database/forecasts/ "Forecasts") features.